What is Currency Overlay?

 - Currency overlay is an investment risk management strategy, usually implemented by specialist firms that manage foreign currency exchange risk for client investors.

-- Currency overlays can be an important risk hedging tool for investors who hold significant amounts of foreign stocks or other investments than can be impacted by fluctuating currency exchange rates.
+- Currency overlays can be an important risk hedging tool for investors who hold significant amounts of foreign stocks or other investments that can be impacted by fluctuating currency exchange rates.

 - Overlay strategies may be passive (merely seeking to hedge risk) or active (looking to generate additional investment returns).